Neyami/Controllable-NPCs/README.md

 <BR>

-# TURRET #
+# HUMAN GRUNT #
-`weapon_turret` - Can be given to players, Primary Attack spawns the controllable monster.
+`weapon_hgrunt` - Can be given to players, Primary Attack spawns the controllable monster. (not recommended, spawn the entity below instead)
-`info_cnpc_turret` - Usable entity that turns the player into the monster upon using.
+`info_cnpc_hgrunt` - Usable entity that turns the player into the monster upon using.
 Mappers can place this

-Primary Attack: Shoot
+Primary Attack: Fire the weapon when aiming, or kick when not aiming
-Secondary Attack: Deploy and retire
+Secondary Attack: Aim
 Tertiary Attack: Toggle between first- and third-person view
-Use: Exit turret
+Reload: M16 will launch a contact grenade, the other weapons will toss a grenade, look straight down~ish to place a grenade on the ground

-Turret replenishes ammo when retired
+Duck: Crouch, most weapons can be fired while crouching

-When active and not shooting, nearby enemies will be highlighted
+Refer to `controlnpc.fgd` to see the keyvalues that set the weapons

 <BR>